History of Princeton University: 1960s and 1970s

 Princeton was hardly untouched by the Vietnam War.
 Students for a Democratic Society (SDS) had an active Princeton chapter, which organized protests against the Institute for Defense Analysis and staged a protest that came to be known as the "Hickel Heckle," in which several SDS members demanded that Interior Secretary Walter J. Hickel "Talk About the War!"
 Three students were suspended over the incident.

 In 1971, the Third World Center, now the Carl A. Fields Center, was founded to address the concerns of minority students to have a facility of their own making for academic, political and social functions.

 1980s and 1990s

 In 1982, the residential college system was officially established under Goheen's successor William G. Bowen, who would serve until 1988.
 During his presidency, Princeton's endowment increased from $625 million to $2 billion, and a major fundraising drive known as "A Campaign for Princeton" was conducted.
 President Harold T. Shapiro would succeed Bowen and remain president until 2001.
 Shapiro would continue to increase the endowment, expand academic programs, raise student diversity, and oversaw the most renovations in Princeton's history.

+In 1987, Toni Morrison became the first Black woman writer to hold a named chair at an Ivy League university (Robert F. Goheen Professor in the Council of Humanities).